RameswariMishra/Python-Bulk-File-Downloader-from-Excel-Hyperlinks/README.md

 ├── file_links.xlsx
 ├── downloader.py
 ├── oop_downloader.py
-├── Resume (As a sample hyperlink file, that can be downloaded)
+├── Sample Resume PDF (Used for demonstrating hyperlink-based file download automation)
 ```
 ## Use Case
 This project is useful for: